St. James's Place plc

 St. James's Place plc, formerly St. James's Place Capital plc, is a British financial advice and wealth management company.
-The head office is in Cirencester, Gloucestershire, and there are over twenty other offices in the United Kingdom.
+The head office is in Cirencester, Gloucestershire, and there are sixteen other offices in the United Kingdom.
 It is a combined adviser, fund manager and life insurance business.
 It is listed on the London Stock Exchange and is a constituent of the FTSE 100 Index.
-As of December 2024, the company has £190 billion worth of assets under management (AUM).
+As of June 2026, the company has £240.8 billion worth of assets under management (AUM).

 History

 The business has its origins in an entity founded by Mark Weinberg and Mike Wilson in 1991.
 It secured the financial backing of Jacob Rothschild and became known as J. Rothschild Assurance.

 In 1997 J. Rothschild Assurance merged with – and took on the name of – a much smaller entity, St. James's Place Capital.

 The business was restructured and transferred to a new legal entity in 2000, when Halifax plc (formerly the Halifax Building Society) took a 60 per cent shareholding for £760 million.

 In 2001 Halifax merged with the Bank of Scotland to form HBOS, which in 2009 was bought by the Lloyds Banking Group, which thus acquired a majority holding in St. James's Place Capital.
 In March 2013 Lloyds sold 20% of its holding to institutional investors, and in December that year sold its remaining holding by private placement for £670m.

 In 2014 the company bought Henley Group, a financial adviser with offices in Hong Kong, Singapore and Shanghai, and renamed it St. James's Place Asia.
 It bought Rowan Dartington, a discretionary fund manager, for £34.2m in 2015, and Technical Connection, a financial consultancy, in 2016.

 In July 2017 an investigation by Which? accused St James's Place of misleading customers on charges.
 Tom Wilson, author of the article, writes, "There are legitimate reasons why costs might vary – SJP's recommended funds have different charges, so the actual fees will depend on which funds you end up with."
 The findings of the investigation were sent to the Financial Conduct Authority.
 The firm continues to have permission to provide regulated products and services.

 In January 2018 Andrew Croft replaced David Bellamy as chief executive, after thirteen years as chief financial officer.

 In July 2019, the Financial Ombudsman Service raised "serious concerns", after a client had been persuaded to transfer more than £60,000 to the company, over claims that St. James's Place had "doctored" documents with "forged" signatures to hide the advice allegedly given by the company to the client.